This post may contain affiliate links. See our affiliate disclaimer here.

 Phone Bill: $1,311.22

 Oh the sweet taste of Starbucks’ lattes and fresh chips and queso!
 Heath and I largely avoid eating out, but sometimes you just need to take a night off.
-Most of these expenses are from our first month on the road where we undoubtedly spent the most money overall and from our time in New York City, where we stayed in a hotel (courtesy of Snagajob) and ate out for every meal.
+Most of these expenses are from our first month on the road where we undoubtedly spent the most money overall (hey, it was our honeymoon!) and from our time in New York City, when we stayed in a hotel in the city (courtesy of Snagajob) and ate out for every meal.

 A new fuel pump, new brake pads, new rotors, oil changes, capping a gas leak, replacing a melted battery—you never know what will happen on the road.
 Considering we purchased a 1994 Coachman Leprechaun off of Craigslist, I think paying less than $2000 for maintenance for 18K miles is pretty reasonable.